Horden: Regeneration

 In recent years Horden has benefited from the removal of mining spoil heaps and the redevelopment of its Welfare Park (which houses Horden's rugby, cricket and football teams).
-The Welfare and Memorial Parks are both currently designated Green Flag Parks with the Welfare Park also recognised with the Green Heritage Award, one of only four in the North East of England.
+The Welfare and Memorial Parks are both designated Green Flag Parks with the Welfare Park also recognised with the Green Heritage Award.
 The Colliery Welfare Park was originally funded by the miners themselves in the 1920s who paid an amount of money from their wages.
 At one time there was a swimming pool filled with water pumped out from the mine, which swimmers were only allowed to use if they were able to swim a certain distance.
 Now there is a basketball court / tennis court, two children's play areas, a band stand, and gardens to walk round.
 Marra is a 2015 sculpture by Ray Lonsdale of a miner with his heart torn out, depicting the death of mining communities.

 The Durham Heritage Coast Partnership (previously the lottery funded Turning the Tide programme) is committed to the conservation, protection and enhancement of the coastline, which is home to a rich variety of flora and fauna.